dascritch/testcard.html/README.md

 * `time` : time format
 * `countdownfor` : TODO time displayed is a countdown for the indicated unix timestamp
 * `synctop` : TODO parameters for the `synctop` chart

+Those values are purely global and cannot be changed per scene
+* `labels` : list of tags for each chart
+* `stylesheet` : URL of a special crafted style, better use by include the original one
+* `colours` : list of rgb-hex values fot colour chart
+* `contrasts` : list of rgb-hex values fot contrast chart

 Licence
 -------